 - Option #2: A 1 bedroom, 1 bathroom apartment that sleeps 4

 - Option #3: A super modern 1 bedroom, 1 bathroom apartment that is walking distance to town

 - Option #4: A 2 bedroom, 2 bathroom apartment with tons of natural light

 - Option #5: A 3 bedroom, 2 bathroom apartment that’s bright and cozy

 - Hotel Garni Villa Park

 - Hotel La Cort

-- Airbnb #2: A cozy 2 bedroom, 1 bathroom house
+- Option #2: A cozy 2 bedroom, 1 bathroom perfect for families

-- Airbnb #3: A 2 bedroom, 1 bathroom flat right in town
+- Option #3: A gorgeous upgraded 3 bedroom, 2 bathroom flat right in town

 - Hotel Menardi